Conference

 2. The importance of staff networks

-Join disabled staff network leads and hear about the important role they play in keeping Workforce Disability Equality Standard strategies and plans on track.
+Disabled staff network leads talked about the important role they play in keeping Workforce Disability Equality Standard strategies and plans on track.

 Richard Molyneux, Disability Inclusion Group Chair, NHS Confederation